UrbanIR: Large-Scale Urban Scene Inverse Rendering from a Single Video: Method

-\paragraph{The lighting model} is a parametric sun-sky model, after~\cite{jin2020sun}.
-This encodes outdoor illumination as: The sun model is a directional 5-DoF representation, encoding sun color $\bL_\textrm{sun}$ along with the azimuth and zenith $\psi_\textrm{sun}, \phi_\textrm{sun}$.
-The $\bL_\textrm{sky}$ model is represented as a 3-DoF ambient color.
-Although simple and low-dimensional, this minimalist representation has proven to be highly effective in modeling various outdoor illumination effects~\cite{jin2020sun}.
+Our sun model is a 5-DoF representation, encoding sun color $\bL_\textrm{sun}$ along with the azimuth and zenith $\psi_\textrm{sun}, \phi_\textrm{sun}$.
+The $\bL_\textrm{amb}$ model is represented as a 3-DoF ambient light.
+The sky dome model infers the sky texture from the viewing direction: $\bC_{\text{sky}} = \bL_\textrm{sky}(\br)$.
+We chose this minimalist sun-sky model as it is more compact than other alternatives (e.g., HDR dome or Spherical Gaussians) yet has proven highly effective in modeling various outdoor illumination effects~\cite{lalonde2014lighting, zhang2019all}.